jigyasa-ctrl/BookLook/README.md

 Add the lines you liked from the particular book here as notes.

-Add the genre of the book
+Add the genre of the book.

 update the status of the book -(read, unread, currently reading)